otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-security-authentication-rbac-api-testing/README.md

 ### Task 5 (Easy)

 Refactor the `controllers/auth.js` file prevent users from registering with the `ADMIN` role.
-Only allow users to register with the `NORMAL` role.
+Only allow users to register with the `STUDENT` role.

 Here is an example request in **Postman**: